Trestle Glen Two Story Addition: Oakland California

 TWO STORY ADDITION TO EXISTING HOME Oakland (Trestle Glen neighborhood), California

 The owner’s purchased a two bedroom one bath Cape Cod style home originally built in the 1920's located in the Trestle Glen neighborhood of Oakland.
 The original house had the two bedrooms and only bathroom at the second level.
-The owner's wanted to create a new bedroom suite for guests and aging parents.
-Their desire was to make the guest bedroom suite more easily accessible for a wheelchair if necessary.
+The owner's wanted to create a new bedroom suite for guests and their aging parents when they come to visit.
+Their desire was to make the guest bedroom suite more easily accessible for a wheelchair if necessary and have it located at the ground level.
 They also wanted to create new bathrooms for the larger house and to have an easily accessible bathroom from the main living area.
 Another concern was whether or not a kitchen remodel could be accomplished with the scope of the project and, if so, what it might look like.

 Great effort was made to functionally and visually integrate the new addition to the existing house.
-When the new addition is complete, the flow of the spaces and integration of the addition will look as if the addition was part of the original construction.
+The new addition is now complete and the flow of the spaces and integration of the addition look as if the addition was part of the original construction.